DePaul College Prep: History

-DePaul Prep became authorized as an International Baccalaureate Diploma Programme School in 2015.
-It is the only co-ed Catholic high school in Chicago to offer the IB Program.
-IB is a highly regarded educational opportunity for DePaul Prep students that teaches critical thinking with a global perspective and, like AP classes, offers the potential for college credit opportunities.
-Students may apply to the full IB Diploma Programme or take individual IB courses.

-Extracurricular activities

-DePaul Prep offers over 50 co-curriculars, clubs, and academic teams for its students.
-More than 80% of DePaul Prep students participate in co-curricular activities and/or athletics.

 Athletics

 DePaul Prep is a member of the Illinois High School Association (IHSA) and competes in two conferences: the Girls Catholic Athletic Conference (GCAC) and the Chicago Catholic League (CCL) for boys athletics.

 There are 31 total athletic programs in 2024-2025 for the following sports: Basketball, Baseball, Bowling, Cheerleading, Cross Country, Field Hockey, Football, Golf, Hockey, Lacrosse, Rowing, Sailing, Soccer, Softball, Swimming, Tennis, Track & Field, Volleyball, and Wrestling.

 The following teams have placed in the top four of their respective IHSA sponsored state tournaments: